Scaarus/nativedb/camera/DoScreenFadeOut.md

 void DO_SCREEN_FADE_OUT(int time);
 ```

 Fade OUT the main viewport with fade TO black.
-More info